 "The exceptional urn is Russian Imperial Porcelain – the finest Russian porcelain of that time.
 The surface is in pristine condition, and it features a beautifully painted scene as well as a rare chocolate brown ground for the pattern on the reverse.
-We're very pleased with the price realized for this remarkable piece," explained Karl Green, Director of Furniture & Decorative Arts for Bonhams in New York.
+We're very pleased with the price realised for this remarkable piece," explained Karl Green, Director of Furniture & Decorative Arts for Bonhams in New York.

 19th century French furniture offered in the sale also did very well, with many pieces surpassing their pre-sale high estimates.
 Pairs proved popular with bidders, for example a pair of French Chinoiserie decorated mother-of-pearl inlaid hardwood vitrine cabinets from the late 19th to early 20th century soared to $32,500.
 Additionally, a pair of Louis XV style gilt bronze mounted kingwood marquetry pedestals by Joseph Emmanuel Zwiener from the end of the 19th century easily surpassed their high estimate to sell for an impressive $37,500.
-Strong prices were also realized for pieces by other master makers, such as Linke.
+Strong prices were also realised for pieces by other master makers, such as Linke.

 From the Americana section of the sale, four panels of a 10 panel decorative screen from the Ballard House in Louisville, Ky., by Everett Shinn sold for $31,250.
-A molded and sheet copper horse and sulky weathervane from the second half of the 19th century attributed to A.L.
+A moulded and sheet copper horse and sulky weathervane from the second half of the 19th century attributed to A.L.
 Jewell from Waltham, Mass., brought $27,500, a testament to its unique construction, exceptional condition and extensive documentation.
 A Queen Anne Tiger Maple Chest-on-Chest from New Hampshire featured fantastic striped graining and, with the help of a complete family history that surfaced days before the sale, tripled its low estimate to sell for $22,500.

 According to Madelia Hickman Ring, Bonhams American Furniture, Folk & Decorative Arts specialist, "Buyers want more than just traditional forms at reasonable prices.
 Rare pieces in excellent condition with good or interesting provenance continue to do well."

 International silver offerings proved popular.
-From Europe, a German 800 standard silver Art Nouveau figural oval centerpiece by Lazarus Posen Witwe sold for $17,500, and a French Louis XV silver covered pitcher by Antoine Bailly more than doubled its pre-sale high estimate to sell for $4,125.
-A Mexican silver Aztec style mine commemorative center bowl from the first quarter of the 20th century sold for $9,000, while an American sterling silver two-handled "Four-in-Hand" trophy circa 1886 from New York sold for $7,500.
+From Europe, a German 800 standard silver Art Nouveau figural oval centrepiece by Lazarus Posen Witwe sold for $17,500, and a French Louis XV silver covered pitcher by Antoine Bailly more than doubled its pre-sale high estimate to sell for $4,125.
+A Mexican silver Aztec style mine commemorative centre bowl from the first quarter of the 20th century sold for $9,000, while an American sterling silver two-handled "Four-in-Hand" trophy circa 1886 from New York sold for $7,500.
 Also from America, a sterling silver assembled punch service for twelve by Tiffany & Co. sold for $22,500.

 Bonhams next Fine Furniture, Silver, Decorative Arts & Clocks sale in New York will take place in April 2013.